 - Buildings with a rateable value under £2,900 are exempt until they are occupied again

-If you think your property may be exempt please contact us as soon as possible.
+If you think your property may be exempt please contact our Council Tax team as soon as possible.

 Please note, after the exemption period ends, you will be liable to pay the full rate.

 After the initial three or six month rate free period expires, empty property is liable for 100% of the basic occupied business rate unless:

 - The rateable value of the property is less than £2,900.
 From 1 April 2017 the rateable value of the empty property must be less than £2,900 to be exempt

 - The owner is prohibited by law from occupying the property or allowing it to be occupied